Astro-Zhang/astro-zhang.github.io/contents/home.md

 Email: astrozhang01@gmail.com

 #### ---- NEWs ----
-🚶I will soon begin my visiting research at the National University of Singapore (NUS), supervised by [Prof. Yang Zhang](https://aideepmed.com/).🇸🇬
+🚶I will soon begin my visiting research at the National University of Singapore (NUS), supervised by [Prof. Yang Zhang](https://aideepmed.com/).🇸🇬\
+Thanks for the support of Outstanding Doctoral Students Overseas Study Program of the University of Science and Technology of China.

 <!--
 #### Research Interests
 Deep Learning, Artificial Intelligence Seismology, Mine Microseismic. -->